digiltd/oh-rtd-test/Automation.md

 # Introduction
-In order to make openHAB act intelligent and not only execute simple switch -> result actions you can use rules and scripts to enhance your environment with ease and comfort.
+In order to make openHAB act intelligent you can use rules and scripts to enhance your environment with ease and comfort.

 ## Rules